SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   3. [Target: V3.x][ACC Plugin & Race Engineer] Big Data Collection based on race engineer data for all tracks, cars and conditions
 	 - This data collection will be used to propose a setup (tyre selection and pressures) for the upcoming session
 	 - Jona will consult the database for tyre recommendations after a drastic weather change for a "second opinion"
+  4. [Target: V3.1][RF2 Plugin] Better integration with the weather forecast data of *rFactor 2*
-  4. [Race Engineer] Cloud-based client server setup for endurance & team races
+  5. [Race Engineer] Cloud-based client server setup for endurance & team races
-  5. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button
+  6. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button

 #### Strategy
   1. [Target: V4.0] Using the technology of Jona, implement a Race Strategy Expert